ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Extended Barrel

-• Increases bullet velocity, beneficial for longer-range engagements
+• Increases bullet velocity, beneficial for longer-range fights

-• Significant Drawback: Testing reveals it performs similarly to the Silencer in terms of vertical climb, while also adding horizontal recoil
+• Major Drawback: Testing reveals it performs similarly to the Silencer in terms of vertical climb, while also adding horizontal recoil

-• The bullet velocity benefit does not offset the accuracy penalty for most engagement ranges
+• The bullet velocity benefit doesn't offset the accuracy penalty for most engagement ranges

-• Not recommended unless specifically prioritizing extreme long-range shots
+• Not recommended unless you're specifically chasing extreme long-range shots

 Muzzle Recommendation

-Compensator 3 for optimal accuracy and handling.
-Silencer viable for stealth-focused playstyles accepting the accuracy trade-off.
+Compensator 3 for best accuracy and handling.
+Silencer is viable for stealth-focused playstyles if you accept the accuracy trade-off.

 Stock Attachments: Testing Results